pdmnhn/hardware-for-smart-tools-management/README.txt

 On VSCODE use the shortcut Ctrl + Shift + P and type "Python: Select Interpreter" and select the option with "local-api"

-Startin the server during development to see the changes immediately with hot reload: pipenv run uvicorn main:app --reload
+Starting the server during development to see the changes immediately with hot reload: pipenv run uvicorn main:app --reload

 Starting the server on Raspberry Pi: